 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
+The formal action required is approval in the official board minutes.
 Currently there is no committed fund balance for this school district.

-Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
+Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose but are neither restricted nor committed.
 For governmental funds, other than the general fund, this is the residual amount within the fund that is not restricted or committed.
-Assignments of fund balance are created by the Superintendent and Business Manager pursuant to authorization established by the policy adopted by the school district.
+Assignments of fund balance are created by the Superintendent and Business Manager pursuant to authorization established by policy adopted by the School Board.